 Do not donate investments that have lost value.
 It is best to sell the asset with the loss first and then donate the proceeds, allowing you to take both the charitable contribution deduction and the capital loss.
 Also remember, if you give appreciated property to charity, the unrealized gain must be long-term capital gain in order for the entire fair market value (FMV) to be deductible.
 (The amount of the charitable deduction must be reduced by any unrealized ordinary income, depreciation recapture and/or short-term gain.)

-The laws allowing taxpayers age 70½ and older to transfer up to $100,000 directly from their IRA over to a charity, satisfying all or part of the required minimum distribution (RMD) have not been renewed for 2014, however there is legislation pending to do so.
+The laws allowing taxpayers age 70½ and older to transfer up to $100,000 directly from their IRA over to a charity, satisfying all or part of the required minimum distribution (RMD), have not been renewed for 2015; in 2014 this was renewed very late in the year.
 We will keep you informed if this IRA-to-charity strategy is passed.

 Other Year-End Tax Strategies and Ideas